 Of course, you may not have lost your dog and your husband but also won the lottery on the same day, but the most human experiences can be given a strong hook.
 Find a common experience – right now, it’s the global pandemic.
 Throw in something unique to contend with or to assert: For example – you were on your second date when the lockdown was announced, and suddenly you had to decide whether to move in together or risk breaking the law or breaking up.

 Practise finding your story hook by talking about your story with friends.
 What do they find most compelling?
 What is the question at the heart of your hook?
 You will spend the rest of the essay or article or series of blog posts exploring this.

 Tip: Don’t just say “the essay is about my mother.”
 Or – “the essay is about my hunt for a house”.
 There has to be some kind of contrast.
 Even in a lyrical, prosaic essay, you need to explore the internal grapplings with something – well, gripping.

 Bonus tip: Start observing yourself when you watch a movie – how is the beginning of the story presented?
 How quickly do you learn the hook?
 Usually, it’s right, front and centre.
-For example: The Bourne Identity – Jason Bourne wakes on a boat in the mediterannean with amnesia, and appears to have bullets in his body….
+For example: The Bourne Identity – Jason Bourne wakes on a boat in the mediterranean with amnesia, bullets in his body….
 We have all these questions with a strong hook, we want to continue with the story…

 2: Include both an inner and outer journey